-The only example is the ammonia maser.
-A beam of molecules leaves the source, is state selected, and enters a cavity which is tuned to the transition frequency.
-Because of the short interaction time between the particles and the microwave field in the cavity a large particle flux is required to obtain self-oscillation.
-Also, the delivery of the energy from the molecules to the cavity is in general not uniform and not symmetric along the length of the cavity.
-This together with the more complex level structure of ammonia leads to the following: Cavity pulling (Table 1); first and second order Doppler shifts, particle collisions, and cavity phase shifts (Table 2); and electric fields. magnetic fields, and the influence of neighboring transitions (Table 3).
+of the energy from the molecules to the cavity is in general not uniform and not symmetric along the length of the cavity.
+This together with the more complex level structure of ammonia leads to the following: Cavity pulling (Table 1); first and second Doppler shifts, particle collisions, and cavity phase shifts (Table 2); and electric fields, magnetic fields, and the influence of neighboring transitions (Table 3).

-(d) Storage Beam Maser (Figure 4).
+- (d) Storage Beam Maser (Fig. 4).
 The only example is the hydrogen maser.
 A state selected atomic beam is generated in a fashion similar to the beam tubes.
 The atoms are stored in a coated bulb located within a cavity.
 The maser will oscillate provided certain conditions are met which relate to cavity- and line-Q, particle flux, and device geometry.
-Limitations are cavity pulling (Table 1); and wall interaction due to the storage principle (Table 2).

-(e) Storage Beam Tube (Figure 5).
+Limitations are cavity pulling (Table 1); and wall interaction due to the storage principle (Table 2). - (e) Storage Beam Tube (Fig. 5).
 The hydrogen storage beam tube is a hybrid between the hydrogen storage beam maser and the traveling beam tube.
 The operation is analogous to beam tubes; however, the hydrogen storage principle is adopted from the hydrogen maser.
 The direct flow of atoms from entrance to exit of the bulb must be prevented.
 A beam stop might be used, for example.
 The only serious limitation of this device is the wall shift (Table 2).